 Messiah” tour and CD production with the Internationale Bachakademie Stuttgart under Rilling; a gala at the Festspielhaus St. Pölten under Julia Jones; Les

-nuits d’éte in the Cologne Philharmonic with the Polish Radio Symphony Orchestra Warsaw under Lukasz Borowicz; Messiah with the Pittsburgh
+nuits d’éte in the Cologne Philharmonic with the Polish Radio Symphony Orchestra Warsaw under Lukasz Borowicz; Messiah with the Pittsburgh Symphony

-and Creation with the Dresden Philharmonic under Rafael Frühbeck de Burgos.
+with the Dresden Philharmonic under Rafael Frühbeck de Burgos.

 Highlights of the 2008/2009 season were her debut as Konstanze in Die Entführung aus dem Serail with the Lucerne Festival, Festspielhaus St. Pölten, and

 Theater Freiburg (Attilio Cremonesi, conductor; Joachim Schlömer, director); as well as her debut at the Komische Oper Berlin singing the role of Agilea in

 Handel’s Teseo (Alessandro De Marchi, conductor; Benedikt von Peter, director).
 Concert highlights included Haydn’s Harmonienmesse in the Vatican with